Academic Catalog

 Successful completion of WRIT 102 or instructor consent.

-Study of exemplary contemporary and/or classic works of nature writing.
-Writing of essays related to nature, science, and/or the environment.
-Research and writing in areas of student interest.
+Study of exemplary contemporary and/or classic nonfiction essays with an environmental and scientific focus.
+Writing of non-fiction essays related to nature, science, and/or the environment.
+Research and writing on research questions, topics, and themes of student interest.

 Prerequisites: